korintic/UnityEditorScripts/README.md

 ![Control RectTransform](https://github.com/korintic/UnityEditorScripts/blob/master/Images/ControlRectTransform.png "ControlRectTransform.cs")

 Note: The anchor preset window is not functional on the custom editor window.\
-Note: Another possibly approach for bypassing this bug would have been to rebuild the affected gameobject to get the fields unlocked.
+Note: Another possible approach for bypassing this bug would have been to rebuild the affected gameobject to get the fields unlocked.